 Before Johannes Gutenberg invented moveable type in 1439, all books were written by hand.
 Setting type was still slow, but once it was done, books could be completed much faster, cheaper, and in greater quantities than ever before.

-Like printing, typewriters also evolved over time, reaching their apex in the early 1960s when IBM released their first “memory typewriter.”
+Like printing, typewriters also evolved over time, reaching their apex in the early 1960s when released their first “memory typewriter.”
 Now typewriters such as IBM’s Selectric could both improve the look and speed of creating documents and correct mistakes quickly and cleanly.

 Of course, you know what came next.
 Dedicated word processors, released by companies like Wang Laboratories, again sped up people’s ability to create documents.
 And word processors were followed by 1977’s Apple and 1981’s IBM PC releases, which further democratized publishing.
 PCs also dramatically lowered the cost of the tools because where dedicated word processors had cost upwards of $10,000, a personal computer and software could be had for less than $1,000.